lordofthejars/bool/README.md

 Let's complicate things a bit more.

 Normally, our conditions contain more than one clause.
 For example, the name should be Alex or Ada.
 For covering this case, *be* and *is* keyword is also available. *is* keyword provides a better readability to your conditions, but can conflict with *Hamcrest "is"* method.
-So *be* is also provided, you can use any of them.
+So *be* is also provided.
+You can use any of them.

 ```java
 if(the(name, be(equalTo("Alex")).or(be(equalTo("Ada"))))) {